jdmonin/JSettlers2/doc/Readme.developer.md

 **Usage/UI**

 - Set value of server property `jsettlers.savegame.dir` to point to the game-saves directory
+- Log in as `debug` or an admin user
 - Start a game, place pieces as needed, begin game play
 - Debug command to save a snapshot: \*SAVEGAME\* mygamename
 - Debug command to load a snapshot: \*LOADGAME\* mygamename